 He shook his skull.
 "No." Taking her hand, he said, "You're better than perfect.
 You're real."
 Her smile was bewitching.
 Sally's face was so close; he couldn't help but notice how red her lips were.
 How would they feel?
 Before Jack could find out, bat wings sprang out, poking the girl in the cheek.

-Wishing a grave would open up and swallow him, the skeleton glared at his tie.
+Wishing a grave would open up and swallow him, Jack glared at his tie.
 "Down, boy!"
 Apologetically, he touched the imprint.
 Her face was so soft.

 Sally's voice was even softer when she asked, "Is there…something you want to tell me, Jack?"

-Finkelstein was his friend.
-He couldn't admit to wanting to kiss her!
-Jack said the first thing that came to him, "I'm restless."
+Dr. Finkelstein was his friend.
+Jack couldn't admit to wanting to kiss her!
+He said the first thing that came to him, "I'm restless."

 Pretty eyes stretched wide.
 "Restless?"